 article 8 early assignment of capacity

-For a period of one (1) year after the Effective Date of this Agreement, if ECC’s producer net-back gas purchase transactions with Canadian producers (the “Net Back Transactions”) terminate in accordance with their terms and conditions such that the entire path of the Assigned Capacity under the PGT Service and the Canadian Assigned Capacity under the NOVA Service and the ANG Service is no longer required for the Net Back Transactions and consequently the entire path of the Assigned Capacity and the Canadian Assigned Capacity become available for assignment/capacity release prior to November 1, 2008, then Enron will deliver to Calpine an offer letter, using reasonable commercial terms, stating the applicable terms and conditions upon which Calpine may acquire such service or capacity from Enron (the “Offer Letter”).
-Calpine will have the exclusive right to acquire such capacity so long as it accepts all the offered capacity pursuant to the terms and conditions contained in the Offer Letter, no later than five (5) days following Calpine’s receipt of the Offer Letter.
-In the event that Calpine does not accept the assignment of capacity as stated in the Offer Letter and/or no other commercial terms can be arranged within the five (5) day period, then Enron shall have no further obligations to Calpine with regard to the Offer Letter or the service or capacity offered.
+For a period of one (1) year after the Effective Date of this Agreement, if ECC’s producer net-back gas purchase transactions with Canadian producers (the “Net Back Transactions”) terminate in accordance with their terms and conditions such that the entire path of the Assigned Capacity under the PGT Service or the Canadian Assigned Capacity under the entire path of the NOVA Service or under the entire path of the ANG Service is no longer required for the Net Back Transactions and consequently the entire path of the Assigned Capacity under the PGT Service and/or the Canadian Assigned Capacity under the entire path of the NOVA Service or under the entire path of the ANG Service become(s) available for assignment/capacity release prior to November 1, 2008, then Enron will deliver to Calpine an offer letter, using reasonable commercial terms, stating the applicable terms and conditions upon which Calpine may acquire any such service or capacity from Enron (the “Offer Letter”).
+Calpine will have the exclusive right to acquire any such service or capacity so long as it accepts all the offered capacity pursuant to the terms and conditions contained in the Offer Letter, no later than five (5) days following Calpine’s receipt of the Offer Letter.
+In the event that Calpine does not accept the assignment of capacity as stated in the Offer Letter and/or no other commercial terms can be arranged within the five (5) day period, then Enron shall have no further obligations to Calpine with regard to the Offer Letter or the service or capacity offered in the Offer Letter.

 article 9 CONDITIONS